Name: Grace F. Johnson

-Degrees: Master of Accountancy (University of South Florida), 1988; Bachelor's in Accounting (University of South Florida), 1986
+Education: Master of Accountancy, University of South Florida, 1988; Bachelor of Science in Accounting, University of South Florida, 1986

 Research Interests: Accounting — internal control, financial reporting disclosures; International Business — rural development, migration

 Courses (Fall 2014): Introduction to Financial Accounting, Intermediate Accounting I, Business in Global Contexts